-Perry Roth is now in his eighth season as an assistant coach and recruiting coordinator at UAB and is no stranger to the teachings of Brian Shoop, having worked under him for three seasons at Birmingham-Southern before making the move to UAB in 2006.
+Perry Roth enters his 10th season as an assistant coach in 2016, serving as the recruiting coordinator under the teachings of Brian Shoop after three seasons at Birmingham-Southern prior to the move to UAB.
 Roth's responsibilities include hitting instruction as well as working with the Blazers' catchers and playing a vital role in the program's recruiting efforts.

 Under Roth's guidance in 2009, the UAB offense set school records with 461 runs scored and 129 doubles as the Blazers again proved themselves as one of the top hitting teams in Conference USA.
 The team also cracked the top 10 in the school's single-season team record book for RBI (406, 2nd), walks (284, 3rd), home runs (58, 6th), hits (605, 9th), and batting average (.305, 10th).

 Behind the plate, Roth has worked with a pair of Blazer catchers who earned All-Conference honors, Danny Sawyer (2007) and Digger Towe (2009).
 In 2010, freshman catcher Jacob German threw out 32.4 percent of potential base stealers to lead all Conference USA catchers.
-Those numbers have been amongst the league's best over the the past two seasons as well, as the duo of German and Harry Clark threw out 46.9 percent in 2011 and 37.7 percent in 2012.
+Those numbers were amongst the league's best from 2011-12, as the duo of German and Harry Clark threw out 46.9 percent in 2011 and 37.7 percent in 2012.

 Roth came to UAB from Birmingham-Southern following the 2006 campaign.
 In his final season at Birmingham-Southern, the Panthers had a team batting average of .298, while hitting 52 home runs and driving in 96 more runs than their counterparts.
 In 2005, Birmingham-Southern's Adam Tucker led the Big South Conference in home runs (25) and was second in RBI (73) and total bases (167).
 Tucker won the NCAA statistical championship for home runs per game, and Florida's Matt LaPorta hit a home run in the College World Series championship series to edge him out in total home runs.